Texas Summer Reading Program

 Welcome to the Texas Summer Reading Program!
 The program centers around a statewide membership for public libraries in the Collaborative Summer Library Program (CSLP).

 The CSLP consists of a grassroots consortium of all 50 states working together to provide high-quality summer reading materials for all ages of readers, and includes early literacy, children’s, teen, and adult programs.
-The State Library provides a basic starter kit of materials including a DVD format program manual, clip art, and a themed CSLP catalog to each of Texas' qualified participating public libraries.
+The Texas State Library provides a basic starter kit of materials including a program manuals on DVD, clip art, and a themed CSLP catalog to each of Texas' qualified participating public libraries.
 Financial support is also available to these libraries in order to purchase a limited number of bookmarks, posters, certificates, and reading logs.
 Libraries also have the opportunity to purchase additional incentives at their own expense through the CSLP web site.